 Authors should endeavour to address all items recommended by the guidelines (as a minimum).
-Adherence to recommended reporting guidelines will increase the probability of manuscripts to be accepted for publication.
+Adherence to recommended reporting guidelines will increase the probability of manuscripts acceptance for publication.

 The EQUATOR website provides a central repository of up-to-date reporting guidelines and other resources that assist authors to prepare a good research manuscript.